 Flower arrangements at a wedding can elevate even the simplest space.
 Whether your Outer Banks wedding will be surfside casual or Sanderling spectacular, your flowers will certainly be of the utmost importance.

 Some prefer designs that lean toward more romantic and less designed, with a larger focus on individual flowers as opposed to mixing and matching.
 Others are all about the mix.
 Finding the perfect inspiration for wedding flowers can and should be fun, but choosing and coordinating your stems can be a bit overwhelming.
 There are some easy-to-follow guidelines that are sure to keep you smiling through the process.

 - Are you decorating a chapel and reception hall?

 - Is your ceremony going to be on the beach, on uneven sand and dune lines?

-- Will there be a chuppah, arbor, or canopy that needs to be constructed as well as decorated?
+- Will there be a chuppah, arbor, or canopy that needs to be constructed as well

 - Are you suiting out the entire bridal party with bouquets, corsages, or

 Picture yourself walking through a glorious garden with every flower at its peak.
 Which flowers would you choose for your wedding?
 Beach brides continue to embrace their love of the great outdoors and its calming beauty through flowers that are both stylish and ecofriendly.

 Flowy, cascading bouquets are ever popular, as are garlands for arbors, canopies or other structures.
 The vintage country look remains a popular trend, with nature taking front and center stage.
 Arrangements with texture, alongside mix and matched palettes, are the big thing looking forward.
 A blend of soft pinks and peaches is beautiful and romantic, or a mix of moody, dark colors can offer a level of sophistication to your all-over color trend.